I’m sure many of you have heard of Epsom salt detox baths. Yes? How about Real Salt detox baths?

 Why do you need magnesium?
 Calcium needs magnesium to properly work, but just taking a magnesium supplement doesn’t always work very well, because your digestive system doesn’t absorb it.
 Rather, taking magnesium orally can cause loose bowels as your body dumps it.
 Topically is one of the best ways to absorb magnesium.
 For more reading on this subject, check out this post at Creative Christian Mamma.

-So, a hot soak in an Epsom Salt bath helps your body release toxins and absorb magnesium.
+So, a hot soak in an Epsom Salt detox bath helps your body release toxins and absorb magnesium.
 A brief run-down of ways this can help you.

 - Ease stress and relaxes the body